-- If you have questions about specific courses and which breadth categories they fall into, please contact the GAA. - While there is some flexibility in Language and Methods (up to Q7), the Breadth, Language, and Methodological Skills must be completed before taking the Oral Qualifying Exam (Q8 or Q9). - 6.
-Make a Public Presentation and File the Public Presentation form (Q6) - In order to provide you with experience in presenting research papers in a public context, you must make a public oral presentation in English at a US-based conference (or when a US-based conference is held in Canada).
-Exceptions for other countries can be discussed on a case-by-case basis.
-Presentations made at the James Young Colloquium (JYC) on UCR's campus are also acceptable. - Once a public presentation has been made, please fill out the Public Presentation Form, have your Advisor approve, and turn the form in to the GAA. - 7.
+- If you have questions about specific courses and which breadth categories they fall into, please contact the GAA. - While there is some flexibility in Language and Methods, the Breadth, Language, and Methodological Skills must be completed before taking the Oral Qualifying Exam - 6.
+Make a Public Presentation and File the Public Presentation form - In order to provide you with experience in presenting research papers in a public context, you must make a public oral presentation at a national or international conference.
+Presentations made on UCR's campus are also acceptable. - Once a public presentation has been made, please fill out the Public Presentation Form, have your Advisor approve, and turn the form in to the GAA. - 7.
 Collect or add to preliminary Dissertation Data (Summer Quarter)